 But how are the keywords used on the pages?
 Well, three of the English pages listed have the keyword without dots in content and URL, another one in the URL only.
 Otherwise the correct spelling dominates, even on the English pages listed.
 And the “Uebermensch” is nowhere to be seen.

-So how are we supposed to treat those umlauts then?
+So how are we supposed to treat umlauts in German SEO?

-Secondly, when the German word without the dots is a correct word, such as the singular of the same thing, we should consider targeting this as a separate keyword for a separate page.
+- Secondly, when the German word without the umlauts is a correct word, such as the singular of the same thing, we should consider targeting this as a separate keyword for a separate page.
 Combining it with the umlauted form could mean missed opportunities.